City Council Meetings

 Historic Fairfax City, Inc.

-A non-profit organization concerned with promoting interest in and preserving the city's history.
-Administers the Fairfax Museum and Visitor Center.
+A non-profit organization that promotes and encourages appreciation for and preservation of the city's history and artifacts.
+Works in cooperation with the Office of Historic Resources.
 Five members of the Board of Directors are appointed by the City Council.

 Human Services Committee